olegasd123/xrm-vscode/README.md

 - **Publish last resource** from the status bar (cloud icon) or via `XRM: Publish Last Resource`; remembers the last environment used.
 - **Folder publish extras**: up to 4 files publish in parallel, unchanged files are skipped using `.vscode/xrm.publishCache.json`, and you can cancel from the progress notification.
 - **Auth options**: interactive sign-in (default) or client credentials stored securely; per-environment `authType` control.
-- **Default solution helper**: set a global default solution to prefill bindings and remote paths.
 - **Output channel logging** with clear summaries and a “copy error details” action when something fails.

 ### Install